True-Life Adventures: Legacy

 Animators from Walt Disney Productions used film from the series as reference material for a wide range of animals.
 During the production of The Rescuers (1977), animator Ollie Johnston cited footage from the series—showing the clumsiness of albatross take-offs and landings—as inspiration for the mice's mode of transportation in the movie.

 Masaichi Nagata, the president of the Japanese film studio Daiei Film produced a nature documentary film White Mountains (白い山脈, Shiroi Sanmyaku) in 1957 under the influence of the series.

 A 1982 Canadian Broadcasting Company documentary titled Cruel Camera interviews a cameraman who worked on the series, who said he disliked the inaccuracy of the narration.
 In a notorious example he discussed, the lemmings' mass suicide in White Wilderness was staged, with the same small group of lemmings repeatedly shoved off a cliffside—rather than hundreds intentionally jumping as stated by the narrator—into Alberta's Bow River, rather than the Arctic Ocean as is depicted.
 In 2003, the Alaska Department of Fish and Game discussed the lemming-suicide myth and in 2022, business magnate Elon Musk referred to the story after calling for Mickey Mouse to be released into the public domain, tweeting: "Ironic that Disney would disparage an entire class of rodents when their main character is a rodent – jealous maybe?"

 In 2007, Disney established a new nature film label called Disneynature, which produces feature films similar to the True-Life Adventures series.
-In March 2019, Disney acquired 21st Century Fox, including the nature-themed National Geographic Films.
+On March 20, 2019, Disney acquired 21st Century Fox, including the nature-themed National Geographic Films.

 The Disney+ series Behind the Attraction (2021) cites the films as an influence on Walt Disney's decision to create Jungle Cruise as one of Disneyland's first rides.